ashrafulalam005/BMI-calculator-with-html-css-and-javascript/README.md

 - Responsive design for desktop and mobile devices.
 - Simple and intuitive user interface.
 - Instant calculation upon entering the data.
+- It shows your BMI, stage of your BMI and gives advice according to your BMI.
 - A lot of color animation.

 ## Input Ways